lapinek/platform-scripting/README.AM.md

 ***

 Another consequence of the Identity Store configuration not being exposed in the AM console is that you cannot verify which attributes in the identity store are accessible from the scripts.
-In addition, attribute naming in AM and IDM is inconsistent, so the former cannot be derived from the latter.
-This is a [known issue](https://backstage.forgerock.com/docs/idcloud/latest/paas/known-issues/fraas-4585.html), which provides a convenient lookup table in its Workaround section as a temporary remedy.
+In addition, attribute naming in AM and IDM is inconsistent.

+While the IDM property names are exposed in the Admin UIs, consult the [Identity Cloud Docs > Developers > User Profile Properties and Attributes Reference](https://backstage.forgerock.com/docs/idcloud/latest/developers-scripting-attributes-ref.html) tables for the corresponding attribute names you can use in AM scripts.

 > You can see IDM attributes for a realm in the Platform Admin under:
 > * Native Consoles > Identity Management > CONFIGURE > Managed Objects > _MANAGED OBJECT_